Success0452/Movie_List/README.md

 - This task was carried out using kotlin and jetpack and other jetpack packages.

 ## How it works
-- The application needs to load the data from the server through the internet to serve user, the loading of the list is be controlled by using paging,
+- The application needs to load the data from the server through the internet to serve user.
-- the pagging loads the data bit by bit to save user loading uncessary contents, these data on been viewed, gets saved to.
-- Roomdatabase, and this then enable the user to access these list without internet another time.
+- Data on been viewed, gets saved to Roomdatabase, and this then enable the user to access these list without internet another time.
+- Loading of the list is be controlled by using pagingthe pagging loads the data bit by bit to save user loading uncessary contents.
+- Application state is been handled by the viewModel

 ## Tech Stack